Adeelkiani/pjsip-sample-configuration-multiple-arch/README.md

 # pjsip-multiple-architectures-configuration
- Multiple architecture configuration for iphone and simulator
+This project is built for arm64 and x86_64 architecture.

 # Clone PJSIP project
     Documentation :